spacegraphcats/spacegraphcats/doc/graph-classification-by-minhash.md

 More details:

 * Initialize with F_0 and c_0 equal to the root node of the Catlas.
-* The worst member of the frontier is the node whose MinHash sketch has minimum overlap with M
+* The worst member of the frontier is the highest-level node in F_i.
+If there's more than one at this level, we take the node whose MinHash sketch has minimum overlap with M.
 * When refining node c_i, we calculate which children to include in the next frontier F_{i+1} by:
 	- computing the union U_i  (not a join -- this will be larger than any one sketch) of the MinHash sketches of all of c_i's children in the Catlas (call them X = {x_1, x_2,...})